fafa-gu/Kaggle.Kernels/README.md

 *adults.csv*

 In this kernel, I used R to demostrate the data cleaseing process and preparation for modeling tools: removing unnecessary variables, identify outliers, and reclassification of categorical variables.
 In addition, I created prediction models by using different modeling techniques: **Neural Networ**, **K-nearest Neighbor algorithm**, **CART algorithm**, and **C4.5 algorithm**.
 Also, I will demonstrate how to use the *misclassification costs* to adjust the models.
-Finally, I will conduct an evaluation of the modeling result from *cost-benefit analysis*.
+Finally, I will conduct an evaluation of the modeling result from *cost-benefit analysis* approach.